 - Loan repayments, including principal and interest, begin on the next available payroll period depending upon when you applied for the loan. - You repay your loan through payroll deductions.
-Your loan repayments, including principal and interest, are credited directly to your Plan account. - If you are on an unpaid leave of absence, on Long Term Disability, or transfer to a non-participating company, you must repay the loan during the period of your absence or with a non-participating company with a single certified check or money order or via direct debit from a checking or savings account.
+Your loan repayments, including principal and interest, are credited directly to your Plan account.

+- If you are on an unpaid leave of absence, on Long Term Disability, or transfer to a non-participating company, you must repay the loan during the period of your absence or with a non-participating company with a certified check or money order or via direct debit from a checking or savings account.
 (Special rules may apply if you go on military leave).
-Each month, you will receive a loan letter, loan coupon and direct withdrawal form while you are on an unpaid leave of absence or approved for Long Term Disability. - You can repay your entire outstanding loan balance in full without penalty at any time via an Automated Clearing House (ACH) on ibenefitcenter or with a single certified check, or money order. - You cannot make partial payments toward paying off your loan. - If you terminate employment with the Company and all affiliated employers, you must repay the outstanding loan balance by single certified check or money order within 90 days of your termination date to avoid a loan DEFAULT.
+Once you are on an unpaid leave of absence, Long Term Disability or transfer to a non-participating Company, you will receive a loan coupon book for the life of the loan.
+You will need to submit a repayment each month along with the loan coupon.
+However, you can sign up on Transamerica's website for repayments to be made via Automated Clearing House (ACH). - You can repay your entire outstanding loan balance in full without penalty at any time via Automated Clearing House (ACH) or with a single certified check, or money order. - You cannot make partial payments toward paying off your loan. - If you terminate employment with the Company and all affiliated employers, you must repay the outstanding loan balance by single certified check or money order within 90 days of your termination date to avoid a loan DEFAULT.

-To view your loan payments, go to Colleague Connect (https://colleagueconnect.mmc.com), click Career & Rewards and select ibenefitcenter under Resources.
+To view your loan payments, go to Colleague Connect (https://colleagueconnect.mmc.com), click Career & Rewards and select Transamerica under Resources.